MicrosoftDocs/defender-docs/defender-for-iot/manage-license.md

 [!INCLUDE [defender-iot-preview](../includes//defender-for-iot-defender-public-preview.md)]

 ## Calculate number of devices

 To calculate the number of devices in your network:

 1. In the [Microsoft Defender portal](https://security.microsoft.com/machines) menu, select **Assets > Devices**.
 The device inventory opens.
 1. Select the **IoT/OT devices** tab.
 Note down the total number of devices listed.
 In this example there are 816 IoT/OT devices detected.

     :::image type="content" source="media/manage-licenses/calculate-ot-devices.png" alt-text="Screenshot showing the list of OT devices in the device inventory for caluculating the total number of devices at the site." lightbox="media/manage-licenses/calculate-ot-devices.png":::

-You now know the number of devices in your network.

 ## Select license size in the admin center